Manvendra2000/ishaandwivedi1234/README.md

 <p align="left">

-Hi , I am currently persuing Bachalor Of Technology in Computer Science & Engineering
+Hi, I am currently pursuing Bachelor Of Technology in Computer Science & Engineering

 Some of my work are listed below , do checkout and leave your feedback : )